estmon8u-org/team-zeal-project/README.md

     source .venv/bin/activate # Or Windows equivalent
     ```
 2.  **Process Raw Data (Extract Archive):**
-    -   Ensure raw data is pulled (Setup Step 6).
+    -   Ensure the raw dataset `data/raw/imagenette2-160.tgz` is present (either by following Step 5.3 above or, if you have access to a DVC remote where it's already pushed, by running `dvc pull data/raw/imagenette2-160.tgz.dvc`).
     -   Run the extraction using the Makefile:
         ```bash
         make process_data
         ```
     -   This extracts `data/raw/imagenette2-160.tgz` into `data/processed/imagenette2-160/`.

 3.  **Run Baseline Model Training:**
-    -   Ensure Weights & Biases is set up (run `wandb login` once if needed).
+    *(Ensure WandB is set up if you want to log to your own WandB account - see `conf/config.yaml` to set your project/entity, and run `wandb login` once if needed).*
     -   Execute the training using the Makefile (uses `conf/config.yaml` by default):
         ```bash
         make train
         ```
-    -   Monitor progress in the terminal and on your WandB project dashboard: [https://wandb.ai/emontel1-depaul-university/zeal-imagenette-drift](https://wandb.ai/emontel1-depaul-university/zeal-imagenette-drift)
+    -   Monitor progress in the terminal and on your WandB project dashboard (if configured).
-    -   Hydra will create an output directory (e.g., `outputs/YYYY-MM-DD/HH-MM-SS/`) containing logs (`train.log`), Hydra configs (`.hydra/`), and the saved `best_model.pth`.
-The best model from the run is automatically versioned by DVC after manual addition (see step 5.2 in PHASE1.md).
+    -   Hydra will create an output directory (e.g., `outputs/YYYY-MM-DD/HH-MM-SS/`) containing logs, Hydra configs, and the saved `best_model.pth`.

-    -   **Override Config:** You can change parameters via the command line using Hydra syntax, e.g.:
+    *   **Override Config (Example):**
         ```bash
         python -m drift_detector_pipeline.modeling.train training.epochs=5 training.learning_rate=0.0005
         ```